9M2PJU/Azan-Prayer-Docker/README.md

 # Azan-Prayer-Docker

-This Docker project sets up a containerized environment to fetch prayer times and play audio notifications using `play` from `sox` with `alsa` for sound output.
+This Docker project sets up a containerized environment to fetch prayer times and play audio notifications using `mpg123` with `alsa` for sound output.
 The container is based on Alpine Linux and uses `cron` for scheduling tasks.

 ## Overview